solidi/hl-mods/workspace/redist/readme.txt

     - Fixed medkit backface bug
     - Fixed missing inverted skin for the crowbar
     - Patch bots in slow motion after many map changes
+    - Improved Bot weapon select and engagement of player
+    - Bots no longer engage player with a cloak rune

 Beta 1 Features: